Jakarta Cathedral: Architecture

 The plan of the cathedral took the form of a cross with a length of 60 meters and 10 meters wide, plus 5 metres on each aisle.
 It is a cathedral because it contains the "cathedra", the throne of bishop.
 The main entrance of the building is facing west.
-At the trumeau of the main portal stands a statue of Our Lady while on top of the portal there is a sentence written in Latin: "Beatam Me Dicentes Omnes Generationes" which means "All generations shall call me blessed".
+At the trumeau of the main portal stands a statue of Our Lady while on top of the portal there is a quote from the Magnificat: "Beatam Me Dicentes Omnes Generationes" which means "All generations shall call me blessed".
 Besides, there is a large round stained glass Rozeta Rosa Mystica, which is the symbol of Mother Mary.

 There are three main spires in Jakarta Cathedral: the two tallest ones measured 60 metres tall and are located in front on each side of the portal.
 The north tower is called Turris Davidica, or "Tower of David"—a devotional title of Mary symbolizing Mary as the refuge and protector against the power of darkness.
 The south tower, also 60 metres tall, is called "The Ivory Tower", which the whiteness and pureness of ivory describe the pureness of the Virgin Mary.
 On the Ivory Tower, there are old clocks that are still functioning as well as a church bell.
 The third spire rises above the roof's cross intersection and measured 45 metres tall from the ground, and is called "The Angelus Dei Tower".

 The building consists of two floors, the upper floor can be reached from a flight of stairs in the northern tower.
 Originally, the second floor used to be the place for the choir during masses, but since the cathedral is quite old, there is concern that the building cannot support the weight of too many people upstairs.
 Today, the upper floor functions as the Jakarta Cathedral Museum, housing the relics of Catholic rituals, such as the silver cups, hats and robes of the Dutch East Indies and Indonesian archbishops and cardinals.
-The museum also displays the history of Roman Catholicism in Indonesia.
+The museum also displays the history of the Catholic Church in Indonesia.